sblakedev/Project-1/README.md

 * Family were asked to test the website on their own devices and report back with any bugs.

 ### Deployment

 #### GitHub Pages
 I used the following steps to deploy the project.

-1. Log in to Github and navigate to repositories.
+1. Log in to Github and navigate to the repository.
 2. On Github repository page, click on settings tab.
 3. Scroll down to Pages tab on the menu on the left hand side.
 4. Under Source, click the Branch drop down menu and select main.